dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

 With the `identity` and `accumulator` method parameters the `reduce` method *loops* over the stream, and the `combiner` method parameter is useful for parallel streams (to combine partial results).

+Ignoring the `combiner` parameter and parallel stream processing for the moment, method `reduce` *recursively creates an accumulated result*, by starting with `identity` and then repeatedly calling function `accumulator`, passing the next element in the stream as second argument to that function, until the end of the stream has been reached.

 *Reduction operations* process the entire Stream, and therefore do *not terminate* for *infinite streams*.

 Some common `Stream<T>` *terminal operations* are: